 7. SAM Splint

 A SAM splint is a compact, lightweight, and versatile emergency device designed to immobilize bone and soft tissue injuries.
-Made from a layer of soft aluminum with a polyethylene covering, it is stored in a space-saving roll or strip.
-But, when deployed in an emergency, it becomes extremely rigid.
-It stabilizes legs, arms, or even neck injuries and is used onboard the International Space Station.
+Made from soft aluminum with a polyethylene covering, SAM splints come in space-saving rolls or strips.

 8. CPR Mask